 Accredited Online Medical Lab Science Degree Programs

 Medical laboratory scientists fulfill an invaluable function in a healthcare setting; they work behind the scenes to ensure the scientific integrity of medical diagnoses.
-The American Society for Clinical Laboratory Science (2023) states that “medical laboratory science professionals, often called medical laboratorians, are vital healthcare detectives, uncovering and providing laboratory information from laboratory analyses that assist physicians in patient diagnosis and treatment, as well as in disease monitoring or prevention (maintenance of health).”
+The American Society for Clinical Laboratory Science (2024) states that “medical laboratory science professionals, often called medical laboratorians, are vital healthcare detectives, uncovering and providing laboratory information from laboratory analyses that assist physicians in patient diagnosis and treatment, as well as in disease monitoring or prevention (maintenance of health).”

 Specifically, these professionals perform a battery of tests incorporating various disciplines such as microbiology, immunohematology, and molecular biology, among others.

-Notably, those seeking to work as medical laboratory scientists are joining a growing field; according to the Bureau of Labor Statistics (2022), openings for clinical laboratory technologists and technicians are expected to rise 5 percent nationwide between 2022 and 2032, which is higher than the average growth projected across all occupations during that same decade (3 percent).
-Furthermore, the BLS (May 2022) reported that the 333,600 clinical laboratory technologists and technicians earned an average annual salary of $59,130.
+Notably, those seeking to work as medical laboratory scientists are joining a growing field; according to the Bureau of Labor Statistics (2024), openings for clinical laboratory technologists and technicians are expected to rise 5 percent nationwide between 2022 and 2032, which is higher than the average growth projected across all occupations during that same decade (3 percent).
+Furthermore, the BLS (May 2023) reported that the 334,380 clinical laboratory technologists and technicians earned an average annual salary of $62,870.
 With healthcare advancements leading to more job security, medical laboratory science is a valuable career opportunity offering lucrative prospects.

 It’s important to distinguish between the medical laboratory scientist (MLS) – sometimes called a clinical lab scientist (CLS) or medical technologist (MT) – and the medical laboratory technician (MLT).
-The technologist typically has at least a four-year bachelor’s degree, while the technician has typically earned a two-year associate degree.
+The technologist typically has at least a four-year bachelor’s degree, while the technician typically earns a two-year associate degree.
 As a result, the medical lab scientist generally boasts more advanced abilities, certification opportunities, and management potential than the technician.

 How Do Online Medical Lab Science Programs Work?